 - I observed Ḥaḍrat on many occasions when drinking soup or eating dessert with a spoon, he would upon completion wipe the bowl with his fingers and lick them to avoid wasting even a small amount.

 I cannot remember the first time I saw or met Ḥaḍrat.
 During my birth at home, Ḥaḍrat was anxious and continued to supplicate due to the complications.
 As a student at Darul Uloom Bury, Ḥaḍrat was very affectionate towards me due to my young age.
 I recall once when I was 12 or 13, he called me to the balcony and enquired regarding the disciplinary tactics of a particular member of staff.
-A year before this in 2001, I was hospitalised following a car accident on the way to Darul Uloom. Ḥaḍrat visited me at the hospital, and after being discharged, checked my head physically to ascertain if the wound had healed.
+A year before this in 2001, I was hospitalised following a car accident on the way to Darul Uloom. Ḥaḍrat visited me at the hospital, fed me soup with his own hands, and after being discharged, checked my head physically to ascertain if the wound had healed.